Norton School Council of Alumni and Friends

 Staff Award is presented to a University Staff member of the Norton School of Family and Consumer Sciences for outstanding service and support for the Council of Alumni and Friends.

 FCS Special Recognition is presented to an individual or group in recognition of special service provided to the the Norton School and/or students.

 - Form of Award: Certificate

 - Time of Award: Homecoming Event

 - Number of Awards: Maximum of two per year per category

 Attendance is expected at the our annual Homecoming Event and Awards Ceremony.

-The Norton School Council of Alumni and Friends will also consider nominations for additional CALS and UA Alumni Foundation Awards nominations on your behalf.
+The Norton School Council of Alumni and Friends will also consider nominations for additional CALES and UA Alumni Foundation Awards nominations on your behalf.

 To learn more about our past award recipients, please click here.